What is a digital nomad?

 Let’s define the digital nomad and what one does.

-The number one question many young people are asking today is, how does one become a digital nomad?
-But first, lets look at what a digital nomad is and the pros and cons of living the digital nomad Lifestyle.
+Did you know one of the number one questions many young people are asking today is – how does one become a digital nomad and the pros and cons of living the lifestyle?

 According to the urbandictionary the definition of a Digital Nomad is:

 One who derives income remotely and online, rather than from commuting to an office.
 This enables the digital nomad not to need a permanent home base, and she/he can travel anywhere at any time.